Skip to content

 console.log(...message : unknown[]) : void

 Outputs a general logging message.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.

 console.info(...message : unknown[]) : void

 Outputs a informative logging message.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.

 console.warn(...message : unknown[]) : void

 Outputs a warning logging message.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.

 console.error(...message : unknown[]) : void

 Outputs a warning message.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.

 console.assert(assertion: unknown, ...message : unknown[]) : void